Car Seat Program

 8 - 12 Years

-Keep your child in a booster seat until he or she is big enough to fit in a seat belt properly.
+Keep your child in a booster seat until he or she is big enough to fit in a seat belt properly, at least until they are 4’9″ tall.
 For a seat belt to fit properly the lap belt must lie snugly across the upper thighs, not the stomach.
 The shoulder belt should lie snug across the shoulder and chest and not cross the neck or face.
 Remember: your child should still ride in the back seat because it’s safer there.
 Keep your child in the back seat until they are 13…it’s not only safer, but it’s the law!